Command Line Interface (CLI)

 - Now if you install your package in editable mode using

-, you can run your CLI with the command:
+pip install -e .or usepip install package_name, you can run your CLI with the command:

 This will execute the

-that you defined inpyproject.toml
+entrypointthat you defined inpyproject.tomlorsetup.py.

 Suggestions ✅